 Who runs other RBI programs?

 All RBI programs are run by local organizations including Boys & Girls Clubs, MLB and Minor League Baseball Clubs, faith-based organizations, community-based organizations, independent baseball/softball organizations, and grassroots organizations.
-RBI Austin is under the umbrella of local nonprofit, The For the City Network.

 What is RBI Austin’s relationship with Major League Baseball?